pranomostro/script/README.md

 * rip NAME DIR: rips a cd into a ogg file. requires cdparanoia and oggenc
 * sal: sort the input lines after their length
+* shp: send an email with the last commit to the suckless hackers mailing list, uses git send-mail
 * sts [ARGS]: starts an instance of the sam text editor in the background
 * r FILES: moves file(s) to ~/trash
 * tb: launches the Tor browser